pfloos/QUESTDB/charged/README.md

 # ⚡ Charged Excitations of the QUEST Database

-This repository gathers high-quality data on **charged excitations** from the **QUEST database**, offering a benchmark for state-of-the-art electronic structure methods.
+This directory gathers high-quality data on **charged excitations** from the **QUEST database**, offering a benchmark for state-of-the-art electronic structure methods.

 📌 At this stage, the dataset includes **electron-removal processes** (i.e., ionization potentials).
 Future updates aim to incorporate **electron-addition transitions** (e.g., electron affinities).